 Central to the theory is an argument that poor people lack suitable and relatively abundant access to economic opportunities.
 They cannot avoid poverty or would not be able to get out of their impoverished conditions unless their economic opportunities improve.

-Poverty is essentially the lack of opportunity.
-The restricted opportunity theory explains that opportunities such as access to high-quality education, effective and efficient health care programs, safe communities, and relevant public services and programs are factors that can determine the socioeconomic status of an individual
+The restricted opportunity theory explains that poverty is the lack of opportunity.
+Opportunities like access to education, health care, housing, safe communities, and public services are factors that can determine the socioeconomic status of an individual.

 FURTHER READINGS AND REFERENCES